RAREGEM98/DSA-EXCEL-PROJECT-/README.md

 - Top 5 products based on combined rating and review count

+#### **Step by Step**
+1 Duplicates was removed from the *product_id* to ensure that all I.D is indeed unique

+2 The Category column was separated using the *text-to-column* to enable me interact with the categories at different levels

+3 The figures populated for the *discounted price*, *actual price*, *discounted parcentage*, *rating* and *rating count* was reviewed to confirm that all figures are correctly populated and errors was expunged and corrected

+4

 #### **Final Task**: *Excel Dashboard*
 A clean, interactive Excel dashboard is created based on the insights generated.
 This includes: